Prince Franz of Bavaria

-Franz, Prince of Bavaria (Franz Maria Luitpold Prinz von Bayern) (10 October 1875 – 25 January 1957) was a member of the Bavarian Royal House of Wittelsbach and a Major General in the Bavarian Army.
+Prince Franz of Bavaria (Franz Maria Luitpold Prinz von Bayern) (10 October 1875 – 25 January 1957) was a member of the Bavarian Royal House of Wittelsbach and a Major General in the Bavarian Army.

 Early life and military career

 Franz was born at Schloss Leutstetten, Starnberg, Bavaria.
 He was the third son of King Ludwig III of Bavaria and his wife Archduchess Maria Theresia of Austria-Este.
 Initially, Franz served as a commander of the 2.
 Infanterie-Regiments König, but shortly before the outbreak of World War I, he was given command of the 3. bayerische Infanteriebrigade, which was later renamed and became the 4.
 Infanterie-Brigade.
 Prince Franz led this brigade through its victories at Fort Douaumont, Passchendaele and Kemmelberg.